philipahNOV/maze-2025/README.md

 ### 5. Horizontal Calibration

-Before control begins, `controller.horizontal()` is called to zero the maze and make sure that tilt angles are neutral, for consistent starting conditions.
+Before control begins, `controller.horizontal()` is called to zero the maze and make sure that tilt angles are neutral.

 ```python
 controller.horizontal()  # waits until within tolerance or timeout